 Adding protein powder with fresh fruit, yogurt, or peanut butter to create a smoothie is another great idea.

 Try searching the web for famous recipes or you can create your own and experiment.
-Then, adjust the ingredients according to your
+Then, adjust the ingredients according to your taste.

 How Many Scoops of Protein Should I Use?